dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 ### Local role values

 Local role values are not preceded by a prefix.
-Local role values are associated with the [[#Namespace|OpenSearch 1.1 namespace]].
+Local role values are associated with the [OpenSearch 1.1 namespace](#namespace).

 The following role values are identified with the OpenSearch 1.1 namespace.
 The list is exhaustive; only the role values listed below may appear in the OpenSearch 1.1 namespace.